 The Bureau of General Services—Queer Division

-The LOVE POSITIVE WOMEN Valentine Pop-up Exhibition is a display of hundreds of handmade paper valentines made by artists and friends, that will mailed to women living with HIV internationally for Valentine’s Day.
+The LOVE POSITIVE WOMEN Valentine Pop-up Exhibition was a display of hundreds of handmade paper valentines made by artists and friends, that will mailed to women living with HIV internationally for Valentine’s Day.

 Opening Reception: Thursday, January 26, 6:30–8:30PM

 Exhibition: Thursday, January 26 – Sunday, January 29, 2017